darikoneil/CalSciPy/README.md

 #### Stable & Tested Modules
 * The main module is ready to use as of 0.7.5.
 New features will be demarcated by a label indicating the version added in the docs.
 #### Experimental
-* The organization module is untested and not incorporated into the distributed pypi version
+* The organization module is untested but incorporated into the distributed pypi version
-* The bruker module is untested and not incorporated into the distributed pypi version
+* The bruker module is untested but incorporated into the distributed pypi version
-* The optogenetics module is untested and not incorporated into the distributed pypi version
+* The optogenetics module is untested but incorporated into the distributed pypi version

 #### Unstable
-* The interactive module is unstable and not incorporated into the distributed pypi version
+* The interactive module is unstable but partially incorporated into the distributed pypi version
 * The optics module is unstable and not incorporated into the distributed pypi version

 #### Installation